minsaf7/Flutter-chat-app-with-Firebase/README.md

 # Flutter chat app

-A real time chat applocation developed using Flutter and Firebase.
+A real time chat application developed using Flutter and Firebase.

 ## Features